DarkStarStrix/AdvancedML_Learning_materials/README.md

 Master the use of Optuna to tune hyperparameters for LSTM models on time-series data.
 Gain insights into adjusting configurations for optimal forecasting performance.

 ### Advanced Strategies for Hyperparameter Search
-Explore advanced search strategies within Optuna including Bayesian optimization and pruning techniques.
+Explore advanced search strategies within Optuna, including Bayesian optimization and pruning techniques.
 Learn to enhance efficiency in finding optimal parameters.

+File location for this lesson:
+All the scripts and plots for this lesson are located in the `Understanding Hyperparameter tuing` folder.

 ## Lesson 5: Quantization and Model Compression